dple/dple.github.io/_posts/2024-06-02-how-bulletproofs-avoid-trusted-setup.md

 ---
-title: 'How does Bulletproof ZKP avoid the trusted setup phase?'
+title: 'How do Bulletproofs avoid the trusted setup phase?'
 date: 2024-06-02
 permalink: /posts/2024/6/bulletproofs-without-trusted-setup/
 tags: